 Maggie Ziyu Huan

-MS Student @ UPenn
+MS @ UPenn

 My original name could be hard to pronounce sometimes.
 Happy to call me Maggie or Ziyu (IPA: /tsɯˇ. yˋ/) if you like, I react to both of them!